Shared inboxes merge duplicates by default

 - Inbound and outbound messages.
 Note: Even if your customer later removes one of the shared inbox addresses, the email will remain shared and visible since it's already in the shared inbox.

-- Team tags added.
+- Shared tags added.

 - Comments and mentions in the thread.